sherwinvishesh/DevilsAccountant/README.md

 ## Empowering ASU Students through Personalized Scholarship Guidance

 ### 1. Introduction:
-The primary objective of the DevilsAccountant project is to revolutionize the scholarship search process for Arizona State University (ASU) students.
+The primary objective of the Devil's Accountant project is to revolutionize the scholarship search process for Arizona State University (ASU) students.
 In recognition of the financial challenges faced by students, this initiative aims to provide targeted assistance in identifying the most suitable scholarships to support their education expenses.

 ### 2. Project Scope:
-DevilsAccountant will focus on developing an intelligent chatbot that employs a sophisticated question and answer strategy to guide ASU students in selecting the optimal scholarship opportunities.
+Devil's Accountant will focus on developing an intelligent chatbot that employs a sophisticated question and answer strategy to guide ASU students in selecting the optimal scholarship opportunities.
 The system will consider various factors, including academic achievements, financial need, and extracurricular activities, to provide personalized recommendations.

 ### 3. Objectives:
 - Streamline the scholarship search process for ASU students.